atrauzzi/protoculture/readme.md

 The best way to understand how Protoculture works is to think about its main pillars:

+ - Platforms
+ - Bundles
+ - Layers
  - Service Providers
- - Bundles
- - Platforms
  - Apps

 The _slight_ opinionation of Protoculture comes from: